-To reiterate, so as to spell it out succinctly the State acted in loco–parentis.
+To reiterate in order to spell out succinctly, the State acted in loco–parentis.

 You also referred to Newtownforbes as being an orphanage.

-I beg to differ – Goldenbridge, Newtownforbes and the above mentioned child prisons were indeed Industrial Schools not orphanages.
+I beg to differ.
+Goldenbridge, Newtownforbes and above mentioned child prisons were indeed Industrial ‘Schools’ not orphanages.

 So stop using this euphemism.